Resources for Teaching Assistants

 - To reserve room for a review session or office hours:

-- NOTE: In case classes have not yet been added to the 200b/c event calendar, check the relevant week-at-a-glance page to see what is meeting there before requesting reservations.
+- NOTE: Check the relevant week-at-a-glance page to see what is meeting there before requesting reservations.

 - Top priority for our own instructional lab rooms is the smooth functioning of scheduled classes and lab sections.